chadmv/cmt/README.md

 # cmt
 cmt is a collection of various Maya tools I have written for my personal projects.
+Feel free to use the tools in your own projects or just browse the code for inspiration or to silently judge me.

-* Unit test runner for Maya tools.
+Full documentation can be found here: https://chadmv.github.io/cmt

 # Installation Instructions
 cmt is Maya module that can be installed like all other Maya modules.
 You can do one of the following: